timmonfette1/iptool-ffi/README.md

 If you wish to put the "Iptool.hs" module in a sub directory (to match any package structure you might have for your modules), just remember to import it accordingly as my "example.hs" file assumes the module is at the same directory level as the main program.

+### Julia
+`make jl-build`<br />
+Will compile the FFI and build the Julia package in the resulting "package/" directory.<br />

+There will be two almost identical Julia files in the directory (notice difference in capitalization):

+  - iptool.jl
+  - Iptool.jl

+The former is a raw function file that can be used with `includes("path/to/iptool.jl")` in your Julia script.<br />
+The latter is a Julia module that can be used with `using Iptool` in your Julia script.<br />
+Just make sure to add the module to your one of the directories in your LOAD_PATH.

+The two methods of using the Iptool are equivalent in terms of functionality provided.<br />
+The "example.jl" in "examples/" shows how to use both methods.

 Examples
 -------------